 We found people were involved in the running of the home and were supported to take up opportunities to make decisions and choices during the day.
-For example people chose what to eat, or where to sit in the lounge and what activities to take part in.
+For example people chose what to eat, or where to sit in the lounges and what activities to take part in.
 We also saw people were comfortable to assert their views and preferences and were empowered and encouraged to be in control of their lives.
 We found there was an impetus in the home to support people to be integrated in the local community.
 For example shopping expeditions supported people to be more independent and meet regularly with friends and acquaintances.

 We spoke with the registered manager who gave examples of how they respected people's choices, privacy and dignity.
 When we visited the home we saw this being put into practice.
 For example, we saw staff treating people with respect, actively listening to them and responding to their gestures and requests appropriately.
 The staff we spoke with explained how they maintained the privacy and dignity of the people that they care for and told us that this was a fundamental part of their role.
-In the 2014 parents survey all the parents agreed or strongly agreed their family members were treated with dignity and respect.
 We found the staff team was committed to delivering a service that had compassion and respect and which valued each person.

-We observed staff gave people choices throughout the day and were given the time to decide.
-Staff were patient with people and discussed options with them.
-People were supported to make preparations to go out and given information and explanations by staff.
+We observed staff gave people time to make choices.
+They were patient with people and discussed options with them.
+People were supported to make preparations to go out and given information and explanations by staff to help them prepare.